allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 For this tutorial, we'll be working with sample data included in the [`getting_started_guide/raw_dataset`](./getting_started_guide/raw_dataset/) directory.

 This dataset is a simplified example of raw, pre-processed segmentation data.
-The data was generated using the [`generate_raw_data.py` script](./getting_started_guide/generate_raw_data.py), which generates a **CSV file** with columns for object IDs, track IDs, times, centroids, features (volume/height), and paths to segmentation files.
-The **segmentation files** are 2D images in OME-TIFF format.
+The data was generated using the [`generate_raw_data.py` script](./getting_started_guide/generate_raw_data.py), which generates a **CSV file** with columns for object IDs, track IDs, times, centroids, features (volume/height), and paths to segmentation images.
+The **segmentation images** are 2D images in the OME-TIFF format.

-Your files may be in a different format or need to be transformed.
+Your files may be in a different format or have 3D segmentation images, in which case it will need to be transformed.
 Generally, we recommend:

-1. Saving your data as a CSV or other format that can be read into a pandas `DataFrame`.
+1. Saving your data as a CSV or other format that can be read into a pandas `DataFrame`,
-2. Make every segmented object its row in the table.
+2. making every segmented object its own row in the table,
-3. Include a column for the object's track ID, time, centroid, and any features you want to visualize.
+3. and including columns for the object's track ID, time, centroid, and any features you want to visualize.

-### Example from the raw dataset
+### What does the example dataset look like?

+Here's a preview of the raw dataset, `data.csv`:

 | object_id | track_id | time | centroid_x | centroid_y | area | height | segmentation_path |
 | ----------- | ---------- | ------ | ------------ | ------------ | -------- | -------- | ------------------- |